burty197/Frontend-Mentor-Challenge-QR-Code-Component/README.md

 - Github Repo created with a local repository which included a template project from Frontend Mentor QR-Code Component challenge.
 - HTMl 5 Markup added with metadata information plus links setup to stylesheet and favicon.
-- Div classes Container and Card created to add style rules later on, whilst QR-Image was added and card content was given the attributes tag <h1>, <p>
+- Div classes Container and Card created to add style rules later on, whilst QR-Image was added and card content was given the attributes tag h1, p
-- A Footer was created to add <a> hyperlinks for my GitHub project and the QR-Code component challenge on Frontend mentor.io
+- A Footer was created to add a hyperlinks for my GitHub project and the QR-Code component challenge on Frontend mentor.io
 - Stylesheet created,
 - The main goal was to get the QR card component to be in the center of the page. so the solution I did for this was to assign the container flex properties to center the card.
 - After the card was centered the next thing to do was create css attributes for the image of the qr code to fit within the card by assigning a max-width:100% to scale with the card.